thin-edge/thin-edge.io/docs/src/operate/c8y/apama.md

 TedgeDemoMonitor                                             1
 ```

-You can find more information on this test Apama project [here](https://github.com/thin-edge/thin-edge.io_examples/tree/main/StreamingAnalytics#testing-a-project).
+You can find more information on how to test this project [here](https://github.com/thin-edge/thin-edge.io_examples/tree/main/StreamingAnalytics#testing-a-project).